 - Complete an Admission Information Form These are available in the Enrollment Center, at your local Community Education Center, in the Assessment Center, by mail, or at the College Web site (www.lc.edu).
 This should be done early and before the registration period. - Send Official Transcripts Provide all high school, pre-college, and other college-level transcripts from each school you previously attended to the Enrollment Center.
 The name that you are currently using should appear on each transcript.
 Most degree and certificate programs require high school graduation or a General Education Development (GED) certificate.
-L&C accepts credits from other regionally accredited colleges and regionally accredited technical institutes.
-Only courses with grades of "D" or better will be accepted. - Take Placement Tests Make an appointment to take placement tests by calling the Assessment Center at 468-5221 or your local Community Education Center.
-If you are a new student and registering for six or more credit hours (or for a math or an English course), you will need to complete placement tests. - Meet with a Career Planning Counselor Do this after completing the placement tests.
-If you need additional information, call 468-4121 to make an appointment.
+Your transcript will be evaluated to determine transferability of each course. - Take College Placement Tests Make an appointment to take placement tests by calling the Assessment Center at 468-5221 or your local Community Education Center.
+If you are a new student and registering for six or more credit hours (or for a math or an English course), you will need to complete placement tests. - Meet with an Academic Advisor Do this after completing the placement tests to develop an Education Plan.
+If you need additional information, call 468-LCCC to make an appointment. - Enroll in LCCC 101 This free two-hour orientation workshop assists all new students with their transition to college.
+Your academic advisor will help you enroll in this workshop.